-- Continue with the same levels of organisational support for our staff networks. - Continue the roll out of ED&I training including essential ED&I Training for all new members of staff, Race Awareness Conversation Workshops and the development and delivery of further workshops looking other protected characteristics such at Gender, Disability and Sexual Orientation - Continue to deliver an annual ED&I action plan and act upon the recommendations detailed in the plan. - Continue our range of Positive Action initiatives to ensure that we can attract talent from underrepresented groups.

-Continue to provide the Safecall facility to allow colleague to report of serious concerns and allegations on an anonymous basis

-Continue to address ED&I issuing arising from the analyses of staff surveys and other sources of data.

-Continue to support an Attraction Team to ensure we encourage under-represented groups to apply for employment opportunities.
+- Continue with the same levels of organisational support for our staff networks. - Continue the roll out of ED&I training including essential ED&I Training for all new members of staff, Race Awareness Conversation Workshops and the development and delivery of further workshops looking other protected characteristics such at Gender, Disability and Sexual Orientation - Continue to deliver an annual ED&I action plan and act upon the recommendations detailed in the plan. - Continue our range of Positive Action initiatives to ensure that we can attract talent from underrepresented groups. - Continue to provide the Safecall facility to allow colleague to report of serious concerns and allegations on an anonymous basis - Continue to address ED&I issuing arising from the analyses of staff surveys and other sources of data. - Continue to support an Attraction Team to ensure we encourage under-represented groups to apply for employment opportunities.

-Develop our cultural competence by making connections in our communities, engaging with groups representing diverse people and places and providing advice to staff on how to engage with confidence.
+Adopt a new Cultural Action Plan to drive forward cultural change across the organisation.
+We will develop our cultural competence by making connections in our communities, engaging with groups representing diverse people and places and providing advice to staff on how to engage with confidence.
+Secure the services of a well-respected Independent Chair to oversee the delivery of the Cultural Action Plan and Co-Chair the MFRS Culture and Inclusion Board.